 In addition to the contents of the information distributed, the clarity of presentation and electronic distribution of information promote transparency and improve the possibilities to obtain information.

-Recommendation 51 - Corporate governance statement
+Recommendation 54 - Corporate Governance Statement

-In connection with the financial statements and report by the board of directors, the company shall issue a separate corporate governance statement.
+In connection with the report by the board of directors, the company shall issue a separate Corporate Governance Statement.

 The company shall present at least the following entities in the statement: